Tutorial#

 In addition to gvadetect and gvaclassify, you can use gvainference for running inference with any CNN model not supported by gvadetect or gvaclassify.
 Also, instead of visualizing the inference results, as shown in this tutorial, you can publish them to MQTT, Kafka or a file using gvametaconvert and gvametapublish of Intel® DL Streamer.

-3. Download the models from Open Model Zoo
+2. Download the models from Open Model Zoo to MODELS_PATH directory:

 python3 -m pip install --upgrade pip